Flowering Bougainvillea

 What about planting outdoors where it freezes?

 Yes, you can make them over-winter outdoors.
 You could try planting them outdoors where it will get full sun all winter long.
 Prune the plant down to about root level and cover it with burlap or mulch.
-Make sure to water at least 2-4 times per month during the winter season.
-Remove burlap or mulch after the last frost in your area.
+Furthermore, use landscaping rocks to cover them during the winter seasons.

 Prune Fertilize and Water Bougainvillea